 - Volunteer – Many people may not know this but if you have time you can sign up to volunteer for 4 – 8 hours at the convention and this will waive your entrance fee.

 I hope this helps you prepare for your next homeschool convention and alleviate any stress and anxiety.

-A big thank you to Markie Cooks of My Life as Mrs. Cooks for writing this guest post.
+A big thank you to Markie Cooks of My Life as Mrs. Cooks for writing this article.